Prepare for Next Week’s Scripture Readings

 Faith Formation News

-Faith Formation doesn’t end with the Sacraments.
 Even after receiving First Communion and Confirmation, children continue to grow in their understanding of God’s love and their role in the Church.
 Faith Formation classes help to nurture that growth through prayer, learning, and community.
+We encourage you to bring your children to Sunday Mass as well as Faith Formation and Youth Ministry classes so they may continue their spiritual journey!

 Faith Formation Classes Grades K-5

-Classes are on Sunday from 10:15 to 11:50am in the Grace Parish Center.
-Parents . . . please pray our basic prayers with your children.
+Classes continue every Sunday from 10:15 to 11:50am in the Grace Parish Center.
+Class attendance is required in order to receive your Sacraments.

 Youth Ministry Classes Grades 6-12